shapeshed/jekyll.shapeshed.com/_posts/2008-04-21-saving_time_with_smart_objects_in_photoshop.md

 ---
 layout: post
 title: Saving time with Smart Objects in Photoshop
-excerpt: Smart Objects can save you a great deal of time if you are designing for the web in Photoshop.
+description: Smart Objects can save you a great deal of time if you are designing for the web in Photoshop.
 Furthermore they allow you to manipulate images without destroying the original.
 categories: [Design, Photoshop]
 ---
 ## What are Smart Objects?